HunoPPC-NG/MOD-Rivensin-for-Dhewm3-AmigaOS4/README.txt

-dhewm 3 version 1.5.1 for Windows
+dhewm 3 version 1.5.1 for AmigaOS4

 dhewm3_notools.exe is built without the MFC-based tools like the D3Radiant level editor.
 It should work better with nvidia DSR and AMD VSR (which render the game at a higher resolution than